dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 Another feature that this document provides is the way to avoid multipe consent screen per RP authorization request.
-If OpenID Connect Core spec is used to build Aggregated Claims Model naiively, it may results in many consent screens per RP request.
+If OpenID Connect Core spec is used to build Aggregated Claims Model naively, it may results in many consent screens per RP request.
 For example, if four CPs and one OP is involved in the request, then, there may be five consent screens.
 This is too onerous.
 This document defines a mechanism to consolidate it into one consent screen.
 This is done through one "OP User Setup Phase" per CP that the OP obtains the consent